css-iba/css-website/README.md

 ```
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Understanding the file structure
+## Understanding The File Structure
 Inside the app folder each page has its own folder such as "Codex".
 Inside that folder will be a page.tsx file which combines all the components of that page.
 Apart from that there can be other files with the extension .ts which will be used to store the constants only.